 The patient is recommended not to smoke on the day of the extraction to avoid complications.

 Regardless of the type of extraction performed, the main steps are the same: anesthetic to numb the area, tooth loosening, and tooth removal.
 A blood clot forms in the remaining socket.
 To stop the bleeding, the dentist asks the patient to bite down on a gauze pad.
 A few resorbing stitches close the socket and end the procedure.

 Post-procedure extraction care

-After the extraction, it is necessary to follow the dentist’s advice.
+After the extraction, it is necessary to follow the dentist’s instructions.
 There are few rules that each patient must apply after such a procedure:

-- Adapt the menu to the condition and eat mainly soft food after the procedure.
+- Eat mainly soft food after the procedure.
 Introduce solid food gradually and avoid biting and chewing on the affected side to prevent high pressure on the exposed gum;

-- Follow carefully the dental hygiene to prevent infection.
-Avoid the extraction area to avoid irritation.
+- Follow normal dental hygiene procedures carefully to prevent infection.
+Avoid crushing too vigorously near the extraction area to avoid irritation.